Getting Started in Travel Photography - Part 2

 After almost a month with my Fuji XT30 I’ve learned so much.
 I’ve found some amazing resources, had some amazing practice opportunities and generated some amazing photos.

-Please note this is the second installment in a series on taking better travel photographs from our Flashpacker Chronicles.
+This is the second installment in a series on taking better travel photographs from our travel tips blog.
 If you have not read the first installment, you can check it out here.

 First off, let’s set the record on exactly what I purchased and the setup I’m now working with.